jakelevi1996/musiclib/README.md

 - 2007 - Kanye West - Graduation
 - 2007 - Paramore - Riot!
 - 2007 - Pigeon detectives - Wait for me
-- 2007 - The Field - From Here We Go Sublime
 - 2007 - Tinariwen - Aman Iman Water Is Life
 - 2008 - CALLmeKAT
 - 2008 - Cage the elephant - cage the elephant